andreslond/inventory-microservices/README.md

 ![Data model](Database_inventory.model.png "Data Model")

-The model will be created in differents schemas, these schemas will be useful to divide the application in different microservices.
+The model will be created in different schemas, these schemas will be useful to divide the application in different microservices.

 There are the list of microservices that will be created.
 - Security service